English

 “The Book of the Year Award 2022” in the historical non-fiction category

-Photo by Márk Széchenyi
+Photo by Márk Széchenyi, 2021

 Read more about the book HERE

 Empress Elisabeth of Austria (1854-1898) and Queen consort of Hungary (1867-1898) was surrounded by love and worship in Hungary during her lifetime, which increased after her tragic death.
-This interest and admiration towards her have not decreased over more than one hundred twenty years.
+This interest and admiration towards her have not decreased over more than one hundred and twenty years.

 „Authentic paintings have never been made of Mama. (…) And it will happen to everything that is said or written about her,” wrote Marie Valerie, Elisabeth’s daughter in her diary on 31 December 1898.
 The aim of the TEMPT – The Empress Memory Team is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as possible.